Terror: Homeless Scramble For Help From Hurricane

 In Houston, it began Saturday night.
-With the sudden crack of thunder and the ripping noise of a storm, Hurricane Harvey began to drop what would become a record setting amount of rain across every inch of the city.
+With a sudden crack of thunder and the ripping noise of a storm, Hurricane Harvey began to drop what would become a record-setting amount of rain across every inch of the city.
 For those out and about that evening, watching the Mayweather-McGregor fight, it meant interruptions to the broadcast and gambles about whether it was safe to make the drive home.
 For the homeless of the city of Houston, it was the beginning of a fight for survival.

 “I have no place to go and it’s going to get bad,” said one homeless resident of Houston that Saturday.
 His words would be proved right within hours as a pounding downpour from Hurricane Harvey began to drop.
 Winds picked up to speeds strong enough to rip umbrellas from the hands of downtown revelers, while water began to rise quickly enough that people were sent scrambling into nearby hotels for reprieve.